Serving all of Michigan

 What Should I Do If I Have a Warrant Out for My Arrest in Michigan?

-If you know that a warrant has been issued for your arrest, contact an experienced Michigan criminal defense lawyer before responding — even if it is not from our law firm.
+If you know a warrant has been issued for your arrest, contact an experienced Michigan criminal defense attorney before responding.
+This step is critical, even if you do not hire our firm.

-This is the most critical step, as an attorney can provide personalized guidance based on the specific circumstances of your case, including the charges against you and the potential consequences, while establishing a strategic defense to pursue the best outcome before you speak with law enforcement.
+An attorney can give guidance based on your situation, including the charges and potential consequences.
+They can also build a defense strategy to pursue the best outcome before you speak with law enforcement.

-Once you have partnered with an experienced criminal defense attorney in Michigan, they will:
+Once you work with an experienced Michigan criminal defense attorney, they will:

 • Arrange for Your Safe Surrender

-Your attorney can help facilitate your surrender to the authorities in a way that minimizes the risk of further complications.
+Your attorney can coordinate your surrender in a way that reduces risk and avoids complications.

-From that moment forward, your lawyer will protect your legal rights and best interests.
+From that point, your lawyer will protect your rights and best interests.

 • Prepare for Your Arraignment

-Before you approach a judge, your defense attorney will review the charges, evidence, witness interviews, and other information the prosecutor’s office plans to use against you in your case.
+Before you appear in court, your attorney will review the charges, evidence, witness statements, and other materials the prosecutor plans to use.

-• Explore all potential legal strategies to minimize your charges.
+• Evaluate legal strategies to reduce your charges.

-• Navigate the process of posting bail or securing a bond.
+• Guide you through posting bail or securing a bond.

-• Secure your release from custody until your case is resolved.
+• Work to secure your release while your case is pending.

 • Prepare Your Defense Strategy

-The goal of building a strategic defense for any client is to minimize the impact of your charges.
+The goal of a strong defense is to reduce the impact of the charges.

-• Seeking lesser charges based on the investigation and defense’s evidence.
+• Seeking reduced charges based on the facts and evidence.

-Avoiding or ignoring the warrant can lead to more severe consequences and potentially place you in a dangerous situation.
+Ignoring or avoiding a warrant can lead to more serious consequences and put you at greater risk.

-If you have a warrant for your arrest in Michigan, learn how we can put our expert legal resources to work for you, and contact our trusted legal defense team in Michigan to discuss your case with trusted professionals who believe in you and your case by calling (877)-236-4255 or contacting us online.
+If you have a warrant for your arrest in Michigan, act now.
+Learn how we can apply our legal experience to your case.
+Contact our trusted legal defense team in Michigan to speak with professionals who take your case seriously.
+Call (877)-236-4255 or contact us online.

 Your fight is our fight.
 Let’s get started.